accs-uaa/akveg-map/cloudCompute/newInstance_machineLearning.md

 #### Remove the installation file and start bashrc
 ```
+#rm Anaconda3-2019.10-Linux-x86_64.sh
-rm Anaconda3-2019.10-Linux-x86_64.sh
+rm Anaconda3-2020.02-Linux-x86_64.sh
 source ~/.bashrc
 ```

 #### Install additional python packages
-The cover modeling notebooks require packages that are not included in the Anaconda distribution for bayesian optimization and gradient boosting.
+pythonThe cover modeling notebooks require packages that are not included in the Anaconda distribution for bayesian optimization and gradient boosting.
 Those must be installed using pip.

 ```
 python3 -m pip install --upgrade pip setuptools wheel